 It's very rare indeed to see a Tundra Swan in early autumn, but one arrived last Monday and has been seen at the Gualala River since then.
 Mel Smith reported he saw the swan today, paddling in the river.

 Bob Rutemoeller was the first to spot the Tundra Swan while he was volunteering at the Gualala Bluff Trail on Monday.
 The Swan was preening itself while standing on the riverbank.

 Here is a collage Anne Mary Schaefer took of two Tundra Swans flying by.
 Just look at those long necks!

-Thanks to Mel and Anne Mary for allowing me to share their photos with you here.
+Thanks to Bob, Rick, Anne Mary and Martin for allowing me to share their photos with you here.

 Weather report!
 We had .66 inches of rain overnight at our house.
 The air is clear and smells so sweet, just the way we like it.
 Thank you, Mother Nature, for the healing rains.